ceemion/reactnd-project-myreads-starter/README.md

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

+## Client

+After starting the development server, visit http://localhost:3000/.
+All your books are listed.

+Visit http://localhost:3000/search to search for books and add to MyReads

 ## Backend Server

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend: